 These 2 exemptions protect your paycheck for 60 days after you deposit it in your bank.

-I don’t have those exemptions.
-How much can they take?
+If you don’t have exemptions, how much can they take? +

 Most of your paycheck is protected - even if you are not exempt.
-Usually, your paycheck can only be garnished up to 25% of your take-home wages as long as you still get a minimum of a $262 per week.
+Usually, your paycheck can only be garnished up to 25% of your take-home wages as long as you still get a minimum of $290 per week.

 BUT- if the garnishment is for child support, then up to 65% of your wages can be withheld.